MI-AFP/tutorials/tutorials/10_frontend-frp.md

 We all know what is JavaScript -- it is a dynamic, weakly typed, prototype-based and multi-paradigm programming language.
 Together with HTML and CSS, it is one of the three core technologies of the World Wide Web.
 JavaScript is used for interactive web pages and thus is an essential part of the most of modern web applications.
 These days, JavaScript is often also used for the server-side or even desktop applications...

 As obvious from above, we need JavaScript.
 On the other hand, JavaScript has some issues that make working with it inconvenient and make developing software harder.
-Some things are improving with time (newer versions of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)) but most of them remains from the very basic principles of the language: weak-typing, late binding, weird automatic conversions, `this` behaviour, and lack of static types.
+Some things are improving with time (newer versions of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)) but most of them remain from the very basic principles of the language: weak-typing, late binding, weird automatic conversions, `this` behavior, and lack of static types.
 There are some solutions like [CoffeeScript](http://coffeescript.org) and [TypeScript](https://www.typescriptlang.org) that are dealing with some of those...

 But since we are now Haskellists, we would like to have something even better - Haskell-like JavaScript to solve these problems.
-Luckilly, we are not only ones and there are already many solutions how to compile Haskell to JavaScript or even some other languages based on Haskell that are adapted for this very specific purpose.
+Luckily, we are not only ones and there are already many solutions how to compile Haskell to JavaScript or even some other languages based on Haskell that are adapted for this very specific purpose.

 Take a look at [Slant - What are the best solutions to "The JavaScript Problem"?](https://www.slant.co/topics/1515/~solutions-to-the-javascript-problem).
 We are going to look at some now!